Ardasteus/TowerAttack/semestral/spankro1/readme.md

  - AoE - the defender targets every attacker in its reach
  - Closest - the defender targets only the closest attacker
  - Furthest - targets the attacker that is furthest away

+There are currently 4 damage types:
+ - Basic
+ - Physical
+ - Magic
+ - Chaos

 #### Level Definitions (assets/level)
 This file stores the information about levels in the game.
 There always must be atleast one level.
 This determines values like gold and income, which can make the game harder.